woosting/linux/contents/syncthing/installation/apt.md

     >E: Failed to fetch https://apt.syncthing.net/dists/syncthing/InRelease
     >```

-If so, please install the apt-transport-https package and try again:
+    If so, install the apt-transport-https package and try again:
+    ```shell

-`apt install apt-transport-https`
+    apt install apt-transport-https
+    ```

 ## References